-W = Withdrawal, a notation (Not a Grade) assigned by the Registrar and reflects an administrative action initiated by the student in accordance with UAB regulations.

-I\ = Incomplete, a temporary notation assigned a student who has not completed course requirements.

-N = No Grade Submitted, a temporary notation made by the Registrar if the course instructor does not assign a grade prior to issuing of grade reports or when the course is designated to extend beyond a single term.

-X = Absent from Final Exam
+- W = Withdrawal, a notation (Not a Grade) assigned by the Registrar and reflects an administrative action initiated by the student in accordance with UAB regulations. - I = Incomplete, a temporary notation assigned a student who has not completed course requirements. - N = No Grade Submitted, a temporary notation made by the Registrar if the course instructor does not assign a grade prior to issuing of grade reports or when the course is designated to extend beyond a single term. - X = Absent from Final Exam

-\ An "I" will be given only when an emergency or unexpected event prohibits the student from meeting course objectives in a timely manner and if there is reasonable expectation that the course requirements can be satisfactorily completed by the end of the following term.
+An "I" will be given only when an emergency or unexpected event prohibits the student from meeting course objectives in a timely manner and if there is reasonable expectation that the course requirements can be satisfactorily completed by the end of the following term.
 The notation of "I" will convert to an "F" unless an extension is requested; specifying the date the student will complete the course requirements.
 Refer to the department policy for awarding a grade of Incomplete.

 The student's grade point average is calculated by dividing the total quality points earned by the semester hours attempted.
-Semester hours attempted is defined as the total semester hours for any course in which the student was registered on a regular basis and receives an A, B, C, or F. Quality points are awarded as following:
+Semester hours attempted is defined as the total semester hours for any are awarded as following: